-Planning to buy a new pack for the backcountry?
-There are three main areas where you'll need to make choices:
+Planning to buy a new pack for backpacking?
+There are three main areas where you'll need to make choices.

-Backpack capacity: The size pack you'll need is tied to the length of your trip and how much weight and bulk you want to carry.
+- Backpack capacity: The size of the pack you'll need is tied to the length of your trip and how much weight and bulk you want to carry.

 Video: How to Choose Backpacking Packs